 There are a number of possible reasons for pursuing guardianship or conservatorship – access to medical information and doctors, ensuring educational obligations are met by school districts (which can extend beyond age 18), access to funds or income sources, and protection against improper contracts or purchases, to name a few.
 The main reasons against pursuing guardianship or conservatorship are the desire to foster a sense of independence and self-determination, the reluctance to publicly take away the child’s rights, and of course, the costs and hassle of going through both an initial and annual court process.

-Ultimately, it’s not an easy question to answer and one that must be decided on a case-by-case basis.
+Ultimately, these are not easy questions to answer.
+Each situation must be evaluated and decided on a case-by-case basis.